I-Lab: Quality of experience

 I-Lab is a leading research centre which has longstanding experience in 3D audio-visual QoE.
 Its research portfolio extends over fundamental research on human visual perception, modelling 3D audio-visual experience, investigating quality of business (QoB), and modelling the impact of ambient environmental factors on perceived quality.

 Traditionally, communication service providers assumed service level parameters such as quality of service (QoS) to quantify the level of service users experience.
 However, service level measures do not provide sufficiently accurate picture on the user experience on ever growing number of different services operated on state-of-the-art communication service platforms.
 QoE, in contrast, provides more comprehensive measure which incorporates not only QoS but also content quality and service quality such as cost, reliability, availability, usability, and fidelity.
 Hence, this is a rather subjective measure, which is immensely user dependent and hence modelling QoE objectively is quite challenging.
-Nevertheless, many industries, including audiovisual broadcasting industry, would be benefitted from an objective model, which can assess the QoE on the service they provide reliably, quickly and cost effectively.
+Nevertheless, many industries, including audiovisual broadcasting industry, would be benefited from an objective model, which can assess the QoE on the service they provide reliably, quickly and cost effectively.
 The main focuses of the research carried out in the I-Lab are:

 - Analysing sensitivity of the HVS to depth perceived by different cues